 Our Personal Injury Attorneys Find Those Responsible

 Often, finding the real culprit(s) who caused your injury requires a bit of digging--which is precisely why Warshafsky Law has experienced investigators on staff.
 We’ve been able to identify 100% liable parties even when it seems as though no one can be held accountable.
-Just as importantly, our personal injury attorneys are able sort out the little fish from the big fish—focusing on those most likely to yield the biggest payouts for our clients.
+Just as importantly, our personal injury attorneys are able to sort out the little fish from the big fish—focusing on those most likely to yield the biggest payouts for our clients.

 Protecting You Was Their DUTY